Earthquake Hazards Program

 The trend or bearing, relative to north, of the line defined by the intersection of a planar geologic surface (for example, a fault or a bed) and a horizontal surface such as the ground.

-Vertical (or nearly vertical) fractures where the blocks have mostly moved horizontally.
+A vertical (or nearly vertical) fracture where the blocks have mostly moved horizontally.
 If the block opposite an observer looking across the fault moves to the right, the slip style is termed right lateral; if the block moves to the left, the motion is termed left lateral.

 Ground motion of sufficient amplitude and duration to be potentially damaging to a building or other structure.

 The process of the oceanic lithosphere colliding with and descending beneath the continental lithosphere.

 The place where two lithospheric plates come together, one riding over the other.
 Most volcanoes on land occur parallel to and inland from the boundary between the two plates.

 Displacement that reaches the earth's surface during slip along a fault.
 Commonly occurs with shallow earthquakes, those with an epicenter less than 20 km.
 Surface faulting also may accompany aseismic creep or natural or man-induced subsidence.

 A seismic wave that is trapped near the surface of the earth.